yujiosaka/headless-chrome-crawler/README.md

 ### class: BaseCache

-You can create your own cache by extending the [BaseCache's interfaces](https://github.com/yujiosaka/headless-chrome-crawler/blob/master/cache/base.js) and pass its object to the [HCCrawler.connect([options])](#hccrawlerconnectoptions)'s `cache` options.
+You can create your own cache by extending the [BaseCache's interfaces](https://github.com/yujiosaka/headless-chrome-crawler/blob/master/cache/base.js) and pass its object to the [HCCrawler.connect()](#hccrawlerconnectoptions)'s `cache` options.

 Here is an example of creating a file based cache.